 Solo, Bob began entertaining with guns at age 20.

 Very early in his competition career, Bob tore his gun apart and taught himself, with determination and experimentation, how to build guns that could withstand the extreme stresses of Fast Draw.
-He coined he term Race Gun to describe a gun that looked typical, but one that he had customized with what he came to call Six-Gun Magic, to withstand the rigors of intense use, like a race car built to stay together at maximum speeds.
-Bob’s custom action work, now done by Jeff Ault, results in guns that are nearly unbreakable with crisp triggers and super smooth actions for shooting live ammunition, wax or blanks.
+He coined the term Race Gun to describe a gun that looked stock, but was actually one Munden customized using what he came to call Six-Gun Magic, to withstand the rigors of intense use, like a race car built to stay together at maximum speeds.
+Bob’s famous custom action work, now done by Jeff Ault, results in guns that are nearly unbreakable with crisp triggers and super smooth actions for shooting live ammunition, wax or blanks.
 Munden also developed key innovations for the single action that he used as a master gunsmith, including his perfection of the Munden Premier Action.
 Bob also designed the Munden Recoil Control Panel Grips you can custom order today from Chisel and Plane Workshop in Ohio.
 Owner Chris Whisler has the rights to craft Munden grips for single-action revolvers using super fine materials and exotic woods.